 There is a deep connection between the gut and the brain known as the brain-gut-axis that is quite complex and includes the vagus nerve, neural, endocrine, immune, and humoral links.
 The brain has a direct impact on the stomach and the intestines.
-Just thinking about eating can make your mouth water and can cause a release the stomach juices before the food even gets into the body.
+Just thinking about eating can make your mouth water and can cause a release of the stomach juices before the food even gets into the body.

 Your mouth should be watering at just the thought of it.
-This is how strong the mind body connection truly is.
+This is how strong the mind-body connection truly is.

 Irritable bowel syndrome (IBS) affects around 12% of people, and these people appear to have increased stress responsiveness in the gut.
 Almost 40% of people who suffer from IBS experience anxiety or depression.
-It’s interesting to note that often the onset of IBS and functional dyspepsia (indigestion) occurs with a highly stressful event in the sufferers life and emotional distress is quite common with IBS patients.
+It’s interesting to note that often the onset of IBS and functional dyspepsia (indigestion) occurs with a highly stressful event in the sufferer’s life and emotional distress is quite common with IBS patients.

 Hypnotherapy for gut health was shown to be effective for both IBS and inflammatory bowel disease symptoms, and it’s a wonderful tool for anxiety in general.
 It’s just as important to learn to calm yourself by utilizing deep breathing techniques, yoga etc, which I teach my hypnotherapy clients.
-When you learn these techniques, you can learn how to quickly stimulate the vagus nerve and effectively stop the unconscious stress response (flight/flight) by bringing your mind and body to a place of peace and balance.
+When you learn these techniques, you can learn how to quickly stimulate the vagus nerve and effectively stop the unconscious stress response (fight/flight) by bringing your mind and body to a place of peace and balance.
 This has positive effects for the health of your gut so it can get back to working optimally for you.

 Would you like more info on hypnotherapy for gut health and IBS?